-This register is mapped into two uni-directional FIFOs that allow moving words to and from the LAN91C113 regardless of whether the pointer address is even, odd or dword aligned.
+This register is mapped into two uni-directional FIFOs that allow moving words to and from the LAN91C111 regardless of whether the pointer address is even, odd or dword aligned.
 Data goes through the write FIFO into memory, and is pre-fetched from memory into the read FIFO.
 If byte accesses are used, the appropriate (next) byte can be accessed through the Data Low or Data High registers.
 The order to and from the FIFO is preserved.
-Byte or word accesses can be mixed on the fly in any order.
+Byte, word and dword accesses can be mixed on the fly in any order.

-This register is mapped into two consecutive word locations to facilitate double word move operations regardless of the actual bus width.
-The DATA register is accessible at any address in the 8 through Bh range, while the number of bytes being transferred is determined by A1 and nBE0-nBE1.
+This register is mapped into two consecutive word locations to facilitate double word move operations regardless of the actual bus width (16 or 32 bits).
+The DATA register is accessible at any address in the 8 through Bh range, while the number of bytes being transferred is determined by A1 and nBE0-nBE3.
 The FIFOs are 12 bytes each.

-7.21 Bank 2 - Interrupt Status Registers
+8.21 Bank 2 - Interrupt Status Registers